Marshmallow madness is in full swing as news continues to surface about the upcoming “Veronica Mars” revival.

 1. Bell and Thomas aren’t the only familiar faces returning to Neptune

-“Veronica Mars” alums Jason Dohring (Logan), Francis Capra (Weevil), Percy Daggs III (Wallace), David Starzyk (Richard Casablancas) and Enrico Colantoni (Veronica’s father, Keith Mars) have all been confirmed for the revival.
-And, as TheWrap reported earlier Tuesday, Ryan Hansen — the final hold out from the OG series regular lineup — has officially signed on to reprise his role as Dick Casablancas.
+“Veronica Mars” alums Jason Dohring (Logan), Francis Capra (Weevil), Percy Daggs III (Wallace), David Starzyk (Richard Casablancas) and Enrico Colantoni (Veronica’s father, Keith Mars) and Ryan Hansen (Dick Casablancas), have all signed on for the revival.

 2. When will it air?